-Finally, the Committee evaluated the performance of our executives, the roles played by each of them in contributing to the Company's progress in creating shareholder value, achieving critically important strategic transactions and the operational and financial results described in the "Executive Summary" above.
-Other factors considered by the Committee for the 2021 bonus awarded to each NEO are described below.
+In addition, the Committee evaluated the performance of our executives, the roles played by each of them in contributing to the Company's progress in creating shareholder value, achieving critically important strategic transactions and the performance highlights described in the "Executive Summary" above.
+Other factors considered by the Committee for the 2022 bonus awarded to each NEO are described below.